 This is O'Face's staff's response to the video that caused Taffer to walk out.
 They claim that it was from their audition tape, and that they did it to add more drama at the producers' requests, and it was therefore "faked".
 Given their other issues, well, YMMV.

 Man Child: In the episode based on The Blue Frog 22 (renamed to The Local during the episode, now open as Blue Frog's Local 22), the decor of the bar was compared quite seriously to that of a carnival, with board games all over the place and bright red colors.
 Not exactly inviting decor.

-Jon even flat-out calls the owner of the Brixton a child.
+Taffer flat-out calls the owner of the Brixton a child.

-James from "Cashmere" is referred to as a child in the body of a 40 year old for his various antics.
+James from Cashmere is referred to as a child in the body of a 40-year-old for his various antics.

 Make an Example of Them: Taffer often does this when he first arrives by firing the worst employee in the bar or forcing the owner to do so when the owner has been letting them walk over him.

 Manipulative Editing: Several bar owners have taken offense to how the show presents them.
 This is reality television, so it comes with the template.